Use advanced features like plugins, skills, and sub-agents.

 Write state to files

-Have Claude write progress, plans, and decisions to .md files in your project.
+Have the agent write progress, plans, and decisions to .md files in your project.
 Files persist across sessions; conversation context doesn't.

 02